As a parent, you know it’s important to lead by example.

 So in this article, I’ll share with you 30 simple ways for you to set a good example for your children.

 1. Be vulnerable.
 Don’t be afraid to tell your children about your failures and shortcomings.
 Share with them how you’ve learned to be resilient.
 Explain to them how you overcame the challenges and obstacles you faced.
+Showing them we’re only humans and success inevitably comes with many failures is how to build confidence in kids.

 2. Value relationships over material wealth.
 I’ve heard it said that we ought to love people and use things.
 But many people do the opposite: they love things and use people.
 Show your children that relationships always matter more than things.